 'Winter Horses' was taken in a section of the Great Smoky Mountains National Park called Cades Cove - a place I've photographed in 50 times or more over the years.
 For some context, Cades Cove is a scenic valley inside the park with an 11-mile loop road running through it.
 It has historic cabins, fence lined roads, some horses and a lot of wildlife.
 For good reason, it's one of the most heavily visited sections of the park and in my experience almost always crowded.

-It's been over ten years since I took this photograph but the memory of the day is fresh in my mind.
+It's been over ten years since I took this photograph, but the memory of the day is fresh in my mind.
 It was memorable from the start because we woke up to heavy snow.
 It usually snows several times of year in east Tennessee but not like this - it was blizzard - like.
-So hoping for something special, I grabbed my camera and headed off to the mountains.
+So, hoping for something special, I grabbed my camera and headed off to the mountains.
 They're usually quick to close the mountain roads even with light snow, so I drove to the park entrance fully expecting to turn around.
 Well, to my surprise the road was open - this had to have been a mistake.
-I got excited and then I got a little nervous - the road was covered and I was in a truck with two wheel drive and summer tires.
-It was not an ideal situation, but I was there so I headed up before someone showed up to close the road.
+I got excited and then I got a little nervous - the road was covered, and I was in a truck with two-wheel drive and summer tires.
+It was not an ideal situation, but I was not about to miss this opportunity, so I headed up the mountain road.